Dmitrii-Russu/JavaExamples/jpa-relationships/README.md

-# Working with Entity Associations and Fetch Strategies in JPA and Hibernate
+# Working with Entity Associations in JPA and Hibernate

 - **Always synchronize both sides of the entity association.**
   In the context of Hibernate, only synchronized bidirectional associations are guaranteed to be properly persisted in the database.